 The first tranche for a 78% controlling interest in SOTPL, along with 38% and 26% minority shares in its joint venture operations: Sledgehammer Gulf LLC and Sledgehammer Oil Tools International Company, respectively, closed on June 28, 2022 (the "Acquisition Date").
 The first tranche payment was completed in two parts: (i) \$23.4 million, representing 78% of the \$30.0 million enterprise value, on June 28, 2022; and (ii) \$1.6 million of working capital and other adjustments, effective September 28, 2022.
-The payment of \$23.4 million was financed through convertible loans issued by the Ultimate Parent of the Company.
+The payment of \$23.4 million was financed through related party convertible loans by the Parent.
 Refer to Note 19 for further details on the convertible loans.